 The Last Supper is one of the most iconic paintings in art history.
 However, there are many rumors and modern controversies spoken about it which adds to how interesting it is!
 Here are some amazing facts to help you understand the Last Supper, written by a Ph.D. historian.

-Pro Tip: Reading up on an attraction will make an in-person guided tour more memorable and interesting & memorable!
-You will impress your travel partners with your vast knowledge and engage more with the guide.
+Pro Tip: Reading up on an attraction will make an in-person guided tour more memorable and interesting and memorable!
 Check out our guided tours of Milan and the Last Supper!
 Tickets to this painting sell out months in advance, so don’t miss your chance!

 9 Secrets You Should Know About the Last Supper

 Da Vinci created many paintings and fascinating inventions in his lifetime that were super influential for generations of artists to come.
 The Last Supper, (Il Cenacolo or L’Ultima Cena) is one of these pieces.
 Traditionally, it became representative of da Vinci’s chiaroscuro technique and his use of perspective, but its importance and story unveil many more layers that we are about to discover.

 Not ready to book a tour?
 Find out if a tour of the Last Supper is worth it.

 9. The Last Supper Is Not a Fresco!

 A lot of people think this mural is a fresco, but it is not.
 It is better to refer to it as a mural.
 It is large, measuring 15 feet by 28 feet (460 by 880 centimeters), and covers an end wall of the refectory of Santa Maria delle Grazie (Milan).
 The technique used is rich tempera—similar to colored chalk.